Using Assemblies

 How to Create an Assembly

-1. A pop-up will appear where you'll need to determine which other line items you would like to add into the Assembly.
-Click on Add Line Items located on the top-right of the screen.
+1. A pop-up will appear where you'll need to determine which other line items you would like to add into the Assembly from the UPC.
+Select each line item you wish to add, then click Add Line Items to Estimate.

 1. If you would like to save this Assembly for future use in other estimates, right-click on the line item and select Add Selected Line Item To My UPC (if not linked already).
-The Assembly will then be available within the MyUPC or the main UPC.
+The Assembly will then be available within MyUPC or UPC, and will have an Assembly tag next to it in the Line Item Adder.

 LMSEO and Assemblies